-Meghan was in casual separates for today’s 3-1/2 hour charter flight to Fiji.
+Meghan was dressed casually for today’s 3 1/2 hour charter flight to Fiji.

 A video of the couple boarding their plane.